slateci/utah-bosco/README.md

 SBATCH Parameters can be editted in `<RESOURCE>/bosco-override/glite/etc/blahp/slurm_local_submit_attributes.sh`

-New overrides coppied from the templace must be placed in the approppriate sub directory under `<RESOURCE>/bosco-override/` for the cluster that needs to be patched.
+New overrides coppied from the template must be placed in the approppriate sub directory under `<RESOURCE>/bosco-override/` for the cluster that needs to be patched.
 Here Resource corresponds directly to a CHPC compute cluster.

 Once the repository is updated simply restart the instance in question.